 What to Do When You Don’t Have a Tool You Need

 Somewhere down the road you may find yourself in need of a tool that you don’t have in your RV tool kit.
 You have a few options: borrow it, rent it or buy it.

-When I needed a power drill for a project on the van, rather than running out and buying one, I knocked on a neighbor’s door and borrowed it.
+When I needed a specific power tool for a project on the Ram ProMaster van, rather than running out and buying one, I knocked on a neighbor’s door and borrowed it.
 I’ve lent out my tools many times to friends and neighbors who needed something specific to finish a project.

 If you don’t have the room or budget to add everything on this list, or find yourself in need of a specific tool you don’t have, ask a neighbor.
 RVers tend to be a very helpful group and most will be happy to lend you what you need.
 Plus, it’s a great way to meet new people.